-- no exercise of the option to purchase additional shares by the underwriters; - an initial offering price of \$ per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus; - the filing of our amended and restated certificate of incorporation and the adoption of our amended and restated bylaws immediately prior to the closing of this offering; and - the completion of a -for- split of our common stock in connection with the filing of our amended and restated certificate of incorporation.
+- no exercise of the option to purchase additional shares by the underwriters; - an initial offering price of \$19.50 per share, which is the midpoint of the range set forth on the cover page of this prospectus; - the filing of our amended and restated certificate of incorporation and the adoption of our amended and restated bylaws immediately prior to the closing of this offering; and - the completion of a 3-for-1 split of our common stock, which was effectuated by the filing of the certificate of amendment to our certificate of incorporation on October 4, 2013.

-Each \$1.00 increase (decrease) in the assumed public offering price of \$ per share would increase (decrease) each of as adjusted additional paid-in capital, total stockholders' equity and total capitalization by approximately \$ million and \$ million, respectively, assuming that the number of million. \$ shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+Each \$1.00 increase (decrease) in the assumed public offering price of \$19.50 per share would increase (decrease) each of as adjusted additional paid-in capital, total stockholders' equity and total capitalization by approximately \$29.2 million, \$29.2 million and \$29.2 million, respectively, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 We may also increase or decrease the number of shares we are offering.
-Each increase of 1.0 million shares in the number of shares offered by us at an assumed offering price of \$ per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, would increase each of our as adjusted additional paid-in capital, total stockholders' equity and total capitalization by approximately million, \$ million and \$ million, respectively.
-Similarly, each decrease of 1.0 million shares in the number of shares offered by us, at an assumed offering price of \$ per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, would decrease each of our as adjusted additional paid-in capital, total stockholders' equity and total capitalization by approximately \$ million, \$ million and \$ million. respectively.
+Each increase of 1.0 million shares in the number of shares offered by us at an assumed offering price of \$19.50 per share, which is the midpoint of the range set forth on the cover page of this prospectus, would increase each of our as adjusted additional paid-in capital, total stockholders' equity and total capitalization by approximately \$18.4 million and \$18.5 million, respectively.
+Similarly, each decrease of 1.0 million shares in the number of shares offered by us, at an assumed offering price of \$19.50 per share, which is the midpoint of the range set forth on the cover page of this prospectus, would decrease each of our as adjusted additional paid-in capital, total stockholders' equity and total capitalization by approximately \$18.5 million, \$18.5 million, respectively.
+Similarly, each decrease of 1.0 million shares in the number of shares offered by us, at an assumed offering price of \$19.50 per share, which is the midpoint of the range set forth on the cover page of this prospectus, would decrease each of our as adjusted additional paid-in capital, total stockholders' equity and total capitalization by approximately \$18.5 million, \$18.5 million and \$18.5 million, respectively.
 The as adjusted information discussed above is illustrative only and will be adjusted based on the actual public offering price and other terms of this offering determined at pricing.
+To the extent that the public offering price is lower than \$19.50 p